Python-Test-Engineer/PyTest-Cookbook/docs/django_testing/index.md

 *Currently under construction...*

-Using the features of PyTest-Full-Stack, I am planning on developing an ecommerce Django app that will have testing as follows:
+Using the features of PyTest-Full-Stack, I am planning on developing an ecommerce Django app that will have PyTest Full Stack testing as follows:

 - SQL schemas
 - Model testing